waylow/boneWidget/README.md

 ## v1.4 Release notes
 * add function to clear widget from bone
 * add operator to show/hide the collections
-* add operator that will resync the names of the wdgts to the bones
+* add operator that will resync the names of the widgets to the bones
 * add operator to delete unused widgets
 * add property to be able to rotate the widgets
 * improve the ui